Sport in Mind

 What volunteering have you been up to?

-What is your favourite thing about being part of the Canoe Club?
+What is your favourite thing about being part of Sport in Mind Voluntary Society?

-Why do you volunteer to help clean up the Rivers in Reading?
+Why do you volunteer to help at Sport in Mind?

 I volunteer with the society because it’s incredibly rewarding and valuable to see students finish the sessions with a smile on their face.
 Being a student, I have had experience with mental health problems and known many other peers struggling.
 It can be a hard time and for me personally sport was very beneficial and its value is often overlooked.

 Students are able to volunteer at the sessions and join the committee.
 In joining the committee you could help with factors such as fundraising and marketing and gain essential job skills for future employment.
 If you would wish to help out, please email firstname.lastname@example.org to find out more details.